BINF-6310L-8310L-Spring25/Problem_Set_11_PCA_human/README.md

 ## PROBLEM SET

-Below you will find the questions for this week's problem set
+Below, you will find the questions for this week's problem-set

-### Problem 1 - Import VCF file
+### Problem A - Import VCF file

 Using the vcfR package read in the VCF file chr19_human_pruned.recode.vcf

+# Quesstion A1
 - How many variants are there in the data file?

+# Question A2
-- How man individuals are there in the data file?
+- How many individuals are in the data file?

+&nbsp;
+&nbsp;

-### Problem 2 - Data quality checks
+### Problem B - Data quality checks

 Use the ```extract.gt()``` function to obtain the genotype file from the VCF.

 Transpose the genotype file

+# Question B1
-- How many missing datapoints are in our data?
+- How many missing data points are in our data?

 Use the ```remove_constant()``` function from the ```janitor``` package to remove columns that are invariant in our dataset

+# Question B2
 - How many rows (SNPs) were removed from our dataset?

+&nbsp;
+&nbsp;

-### Problem 3 - PCA
+### Problem 3 - PCA C

 Use ```prcomp()``` to run a PCA on our SNP data

 Use the ```fviz_eig()`` function from the ```factoextra``` package create the scree plot

+# Question C1
-- Approximatley how much variation is explained on the first principal component (dimension 1)?
+- Approximately how much variation is explained on the first principal component (dimension 1)?

+&nbsp;
+&nbsp;

-### Problem 4 - Add labels to the PCA data
+### Problem D - Add labels to the PCA data

 We will use ggplot to visualize our PCA because it is more flexible.
-Follow the below steps to format the data and import data labels
+Follow the below steps to format the data and import data labels.

 1. Save the PCA coordiantes from the PCA output into a new matrix.
 2. Convert this matrix to a data frame.